libp2p/specs/gossipsub/README.md

 Once it has joined the overlay, the node starts its main broadcast logic loop.
-The loop receives messages to publish from the application, messages published from other nodes, together with notifications from the management protocol about new active neighbors and disconnections.
+The loop receives messages to publish from the application, messages published from other nodes, and with notifications from the management protocol about new active neighbors and disconnections.

 The state of the broadcast loop consists of two sets of peers, the eager